ConnorMaloney/WordleSolver/README.md

 # WordleSolver
-Quick Wordle solver I whipped up since I was stuck on #219
+Quick Wordle solver I whipped up when I was stuck on #219

-Built in Python3, simply run main.py with fiveLetterWords.txt in same directory
+Eventually he'll be able to rule the world.